mdxabu/Student-CRUD/README.md

 - Create a pull request against the main branch of this repository, describing your changes and the problem or feature you're addressing.

+# License
+This project is licensed under the MIT License, which means you are free to use, modify, and distribute it as you see fit.
+Please refer to the LICENSE file for more details.